lupyanlab/acoustic-similarity/README.md

 A full list of options that can be passed to `acoustic_similarity_mapping` are available here:
 <https://github.com/PhonologicalCorpusTools/CorpusTools/blob/master/corpustools/acousticsim/main.py#L48>

+Here are the commands used to generate the data in the paper.

+    inv compare_sounds -j '{"rep": "mfcc", "num_coeffs": 12, "output_sim": true}'

 ## Getting subjective judgments of similarity

 ### Run a PsychoPy experiment